3-SDK/service_reviews/README.md

 # Trip Consultant

 > Reviews component of a travel destination website.
-Express.js back end connected to noSQL database (Apache Cassandra) and SQL database (PostgresQL).
-Deployed on Amazon EC2.
-Scaled...
+Express.js server, Cassandra database.

+This was a 3 week long project.
+Ultimate goal was to build out, deploy, and scale out a backend architecture that would be able to handle a large amount of burst traffic.
+Stress testing was accomplished via loader.io and metrics taken from loader.io / newrelic.

-## Related Projects
+## Related Repos

   - https://github.com/3-SDK/ImageGallery_Service
   - https://github.com/3-SDK/service_calendar